superkabuki/threefive_is_SCTE35/xml.md

     ]
 }
 ```
-* This is why I love the new xml parser,that's all there is to it.
-* That's everything you need to know to parse SCTE-35 xml with threefive3.
+* This is why I love the new xml parser,that's everything you need to know to parse SCTE-35 xml with threefive3.

 # Encoding